mr-jubayer/dine_out/README.md

 1. Install React & tailwindCSS - done
 2. Header - Done
    **main**
-3. Sidebar ( Create Order ) -
+3. Sidebar ( Create Order ) - done

-- Input Field ( Customer Name )
+- Input Field ( Customer Name ) - done
-- Items to choose
+- Items to choose - done
-- OnClick the Plus(+) btn increase the Amount in "Place Order" btn
+- OnClick the Plus(+) btn increase the Amount in "Place Order" btn - done
-- OnClick the Minus(-) btn decrees the Amount in "Place Order" btn
+- OnClick the Minus(-) btn decrees the Amount in "Place Order" btn - done
-- OnClick the "Place Item"
+- OnClick the "Place Item" - done
-  - Update by 1 or the summery Total Order and Pending Order with all information
+  - Update by 1 or the summery Total Order and Pending Order with all information - done

 4. Order Summery -